paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-099-north-korea-sanctions-and-policy-enhancement.md

 #### References in Text
 The North Korea Human Rights Act of 2004, referred to in subsec. (a), probably means the North Korean Human Rights Act of 2004, Pub.
 L. 108–333, Oct.
 18, 2004, 118 Stat.
 1287, which enacted chapter 85 (§ 7801 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 7801 of this title](./chapter-085-north-korean-human-rights.md#section-7801) and Tables.

-This Act, referred to in subsec. (a)(3), is Pub.
-L. 114–122, Feb.
-18, 2016, 130 Stat.
-93, which is classified principally to this chapter.
-Section 301 of this Act amended [section 7814 of this title](./chapter-085-north-korean-human-rights.md#section-7814).
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of this title](./chapter-099-north-korea-sanctions-and-policy-enhancement.md#section-9201) and Tables.
+Section 301 of this Act, referred to in subsec. (a)(3), means section 301 of Pub.
+L. 114–122, which amended [section 7814 of this title](./chapter-085-north-korean-human-rights.md#section-7814).